6 Vagus Nerve Exercises to Boost Your Well-being – Free Online Yoga Video

 - You can also explore how it feels to bring your right ear to the right shoulder as you send your eyes and gaze to the left.
 Once again, hold this shape for about 4 or 5 breaths and then switch sides.

-How to Stimulate the Vagus Nerve – Practice #5: A Simple Yoga Pose for Settling the Nervous System
+Vagus Nerve EXERCISE – #5: A SEATED Yoga Pose for Settling the Nervous System

 Simple seated yoga stretches can help to balance the vagus nerve as you move the spine, belly, chest, and throat.
 This next practice can be done on the floor or seated toward the front of a chair.